 These two recommendations laid the foundation for further work on speech translation services that should be carried out in SG16 which has the right expertise and the mandate for such work.
 In addition, Q26/16 is the home to accessibility issues.
 It has developed many accessibility recommendations, of which F.790 is a good example.
 Expertise from Q21/16 and Q26/16 combined can make standardization of translation service beneficial for a broader range of human communities including those with disabilities.

 Therefore, we’d like to notify SG2 that SG16 may set out to work in the field of speech translation service in the future if necessary.
-SG16 would like to see a guideline recommendation on the Human factors aspect for speech translation of generic nature to be developed under Q4/2.
+SG16 would like to see a guideline recommendation on the usability aspects for speech translation of generic nature to be developed under Q4/2.
 We believe such a guideline will help SG16 progress work on speech translation service in the future.

 _________